3underscoreN/3_n-s-slash-Music-Bot/README.md

 ```
 3. Visit the folder and change `import youtube_dl` into `import yt_dlp as youtube_dl` in all of the `.py` files.

-If you do not have the ability to deploy the project, an invitation link is available [here](https://discord.com/api/oauth2/authorize?client_id=984461189704732722&permissions=3147776&scope=bot).
-However, do keep in mind that support for multiple servers is NOT tested and provided "as is".
+If you encountered any problem with this, feel free to join the [Discord server](https://discord.gg/sRgY26cg23) and ask for help.

 ## Deploy
 Follow the steps to deploy the bot on your server/computer: